UVVM/UVVM/uvvm_util/doc/rst/optimized_rand.rst

 If a randomization weight is not specified, the bin will have a default weight equal to the minimum coverage.
 Moreover, this weight will be reduced by 1 every time the bin is sampled, thus balancing the randomization of the bins in an "adaptive" way.
-When all the bins have been covered, their respective randomization weights will be reset to their default value equal to the minimum coverage.
+When all the bins have been covered, their respective randomization weights will be reset to their default value equal to the minimum coverage and will not change.

 .. code-block::